AdoptOpenJDK/mjprof/README.md

 mjstack
 =======
-MJStack is Monadic jstack analysis tool set.
+MJStack is a monadic jstack analysis tool set.

 Introduction
 =============